RaymondTana/RaymondTana.github.io/about/index.md

 - I have written a [research report](https://www.linkedin.com/feed/update/urn:li:activity:7088496715963482112/) in Portuguese about Ethnomathematics and the mathematical practices found in indigenous Brazilian practices.

 ## Mathematical and Professional Experiences
+- I currently work at [Butter](https://docs.butter.dev/) as a research engineer.
+I started in September 2025.
 - I completed the Data Science bootcamp from the [Erdős Institute](https://www.erdosinstitute.org/) during Fall 2024.
 I TA'd for the same bootcamp the following semester in Spring 2025.
 - I interned with [ASML](https://www.asml.com/en) for 12 weeks as a Reliability Engineering and Software Development Intern in San Jose, California in Summer 2024.
 We improved failure rate prediction tools for components of EUV (lithography) machines.
 - I participated in the 12-week [BlueDot Impact AI Safety Fundamentals bootcamp](https://aisafetyfundamentals.com/) in Spring 2024.
 We covered reinforcement learning, interpretability, governance, and other alignment paradigms.